11+ WRITING COACH

 Guided rewrites and next steps

-Every report highlights strengths, improvement priorities, one clear next step, and corrected writing versions tuned for 11+ learners.
+Every report highlights strengths, priorities, one clear next step, and a simple rewrite.
+Pro adds stronger rewrite levels and sentence-by-sentence correction reasons.

 View rewrite examples

-Ask follow-up questions about the same submission and play child-friendly audio feedback when you want the guidance read aloud.
+Ask follow-up questions about the same submission.
+Pro adds child-friendly audio feedback when you want the guidance read aloud.

 Open coach chat